Step back in time and walk along the Romans’ northern frontier

-You’re welcome to arrive at the hostel from 5pm, where your Large Outdoors host will be there to meet you and get you settled in with a cup of tea in the lounge.
-From then on it’s time to relax and meet your fellow walking companions while we prepare the evening meal, which is served at 8pm.
+Your Large Outdoors host will be there to meet you and get you settled in with a cup of tea in the lounge.
+From then on it’s time to relax and meet your fellow walking companions while we prepare the evening meal.

 Houseteads and Greenlee Lough – Starting high up on the hill where the wall runs, we’ll head east following the wall itself, with immediate views over to the vast Kielder Forest.
 We’ll pass Sycamore Gap, and make our way along the wall to Houseteads Roman Fort.
 Continuing a bit further to really get a great view of the wall itself, we then leave it and head north to complete a circuit of Greenlee Lough and Swallow Crags, and this wander through moorland will really put the wall into the context of how remote it is.